uclaacm/hackschool-f18/session-2-intro-to-backend/README.md

 console.log(sum(1 ,2));
 ```

-Now, we navigat to the directory/folder containing `sum.js`.
+Now, we navigate to the directory/folder containing `sum.js`.
 Use `ls` to check if it is there.

 ```bash
 $ cd Desktop/hackschool-2